Saturday Enrichment for Gifted Students

 NB: Psychometric testing and assessment is also available at the Futures Centre.

-• All courses start at 1.00 pm and finish at 4.00 pm.
-Each course runs for 1 hour 20 minutes with a 20 minute break in between.
+All courses start at 1.00 pm and finish at 4.00 pm.
+Each course runs for 1 hour and 20 minutes with a 20-minute break in between.

 The first Saturday of the term will include a face-to-face orientation for students and their parents, which will provide a chance for parents to meet with teachers.